-Management is responsible for the preparation and fair presentation of the financial statements in accordance with IFRSs, and any of the applicable provisions of the UAE Federal Law No. (32) of 2021 ("Commercial Companies Law") and Company's Articles and Memorandum of Association and any regulations issued by the Central Bank of UAE, Emirates Securities and Commodities Authority and, for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with IFRSs, and any of the applicable provisions of the UAE Federal Law No. (32) of 2021 ("Commercial Companies Law") and Company's Articles and Memorandum of Association and any regulations issued for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.